A New Look at the Position Operator in Quantum Theory: Position operator in relativistic quantum mechanics

-The above discussion shows that on quantum level the physical meaning of the coordinate is not clear but in view of a) and b) (see the beginning of this section) one can conclude that in semiclassical approximation all the existing proposals for the position operator are equivalent to the Newton-Wigner operator $i\hbar \partial/\partial{\bf p}$.
+The above discussion shows that on quantum level the physical meaning of the coordinate is a difficult problem but in view of a) and b) (see the beginning of this section) one can conclude that in semiclassical approximation all the existing proposals for the position operator are equivalent to the Newton-Wigner operator $i\hbar \partial/\partial{\bf p}$.
 An additional argument in favor of this operator is that the relativistic nature of the photon might be somehow manifested in the longitudinal direction while in transverse directions the behavior of the wave function should be similar to that in standard nonrelativistic quantum mechanics.
 Another argument is that the photon wave function in coordinate representation constructed by using this operator satisfies the wave equation in agreement with classical electrodynamics (see Sec. \ref{geom}).

-In addition, if we consider a motion of a free particle, it is not important in what interactions this particle participates and, as explained above, if the particle is described by its IR in semiclassical approximation then the particle spin is not important.
-Hence the effect of WPS for an ultrarelativistic particle does not depend on the nature of the particle, i.e. on whether the particle is the photon, the proton, the electron etc.

-For all the reasons described above and in view of a) and b), in the next section we consider what happens if the space-time evolution of relativistic wave packets is described by using the Newton-Wigner position operator.
+For all the reasons described above, in the next section we consider what happens if the space-time evolution of relativistic wave packets is described by using the Newton-Wigner position operator.